ilinsky/xpath2.js/README.md

 ###About:

-  - XPath.js is an open-source XPath 2.0 implementation in JavaScript.
+  - XPath.js is a DOM-agnostic open-source XPath 2.0 implementation in JavaScript
-  - The core engine is DOM-agnostic, it can be used with any DOM via custom
+  - Library can be used to query any DOM structure via custom DOMAdapter
-  - DOMAdapter implementation.
-Internally engine operates XML Schema data types.
+  - Internally engine operates on XML Schema 1.1 data types

 ###Structure: